sowmiya-bidgely/acquaint/README.md

 # acquaint
-to get acquainted with GitHub
+To get acquainted with GitHub